 1/2 cup mung dahl (preferably soaked overnight)

 1 tblsp fresh ginger, finely chopped

 2 tomatoes, chopped

 1 cup cauliflower, trimmed and cut in small florets

 salt and coarsely ground pepper

 Rinse the rice and dahl in several changes of water and drain.

-At serving time, garnish with fresh coriander and drizzle with ghee.
-Add a dollop of spicy yoghurt and avocado mixture.
-Perfect for a cold Winter’s day to warm you through from top to toe.
+At serving time, garnish with fresh coriander, a squeeze of lemon and drizzle with ghee.
+Top with a dollop of spicy yoghurt and avocado mixture.

 Goodness shared from Stacey